Rathdowney, Queensland: Education

+There are no secondary schools in Rathdowney.
+The nearest government secondary schools are Boonah State High School in Boonah to the north-west and Beaudesert State High School in Beaudesert to the north-east.

 Amenities

 Currently the small town has a police station, a small shop, a pub, a service station, a post office, memorial grounds, information centre, and a bowls club.

 The Scenic Rim Regional Council operates a mobile library service which visits Collins Street.